reo7sp/kaniku/README.md

 ## Model
 Model is the main source of information about game objects.
 All data flow must come through models.

-Models are able to emit events (views, other models, etc. are allowed to emit events on behalf of the model).
+Models are able to emit events.
+Views, other models, etc. are allowed to emit events on behalf of the model.

 Method to emit event:
 ```coffeescript